Hitchwiki/hitchhiking-data-standard/STANDARD.md

         },
 "declined_rides": {
             "type": "list[decline_ride]",
-            "description": "Information about rides that were offered to the hitchhiker but that were declined by the hitchhiker."
+            "description": "Information about rides that were offered to the hitchhiker but that were declined by the them."
         }
 }